Probe into sacking of Carl Sargeant suspended

 “It would not be appropriate to take any further steps in the investigation, including obtaining evidence, in circumstances where, if the judicial review is successful, the operational protocol could be quashed and the procedure of the investigation and powers of the investigator may change.”

-A spokesperson for the First Minister said: “The Permanent Secretary has agreed to a request from the IQCI for a change to the timetable for completion of its report.
+A spokesman for the First Minister said: “The Permanent Secretary has agreed to a request from the IQCI for a change to the timetable for completion of its report.
 Whilst we understand the reasons for this announcement, the delay is deeply frustrating.”